Nestled within the Marine National Park of the eastern Gulf of Thailand, Koh Mak is a small tropical island in Trat province.

 - December to March: Peak season – dry and sunny

-- April to November: Okay to visit, might see a couple of showers.
+- April to November: Okay to visit, but you might see a couple of showers.
+This period is still pleasant overall, with fewer tourists compared to the peak season.

 Where to Stay on Koh Mak